DennisSchenkel/sessionminds-frontend/README.md

 **HTTP Only Cookie Tokens**
 At the moment, access tokens and refresh tokens are saved in the local storage.
 To increase the safety of the platform, tokens should be saves using HTTP only cookies.<br>

+**Using different Emoji Picker**
+The currently used Emoji Picker is effecting the performance of the tool editor dramatically.
+For further development, a more lightweight Emoji Picker should be implemented<br>

 **More Reusable Components**
 One possible improvement would be refactoring more components to be usable in multiple places within the application.<bt>